 While these are some of the most common predators, the list could go on.
 For most, your best options are described above.
-I have one last note on the ScareCrow.
+I have one last note on the sprinkler option.
 It is a great option for predator control, but winter usage is limited.
 Since it requires a garden hose, some climates would cause the hose to freeze and break.
-Cooler climates will require you to put the ScareCrow away in winter months.
+Cooler climates will require you to put the sprinkler away in winter months.

 Winter Brings Additional Risk